 Embracing technology doesn’t mean using email instead of the telephone to communicate.
 By all means, use both whenever it’s appropriate.
 But think about adopting a marketing strategy that focuses on how to increase productivity, creating ways you can become more efficient in the process.

 Picture this scenario.
 A local marketer representing your brand needs marketing collateral.
 Let’s say it’s a localized brochure.
-Rather than taking a request and having a graphic designer create this individual piece for them, you’re able to provide a customizable template they can work with that meets brand standards.
+Rather than making a request and having a graphic designer create this individual piece for them, you’re able to provide a customizable template they can work with that meets brand standards.
 The design of the brochure is complete and approved.
 All they have to do is “fill in the blanks” with their local information.
 The end result?
 Your entire marketing team is more efficient and your designers can use their time more wisely.

 BlueSky ETO provides brand marketing software for distributed organizations.
 You can enjoy the benefits of a brand marketing center, digital asset management, and automated marketing campaigns.
 Combined, they form an efficient and productive method of marketing your brand.

 Marketing Automation Tools

 Let’s say you have an email to send to a diverse audience.
 Instead of creating each message separately, marketing automation software automatically generates and sends these messages for you.
 Consider the time savings.
 You don’t have to create thousands of unique email messages.
 You can use marketing automation and variable data printing to create customized materials for each audience.
 Now that’s business productivity.

 Business Collaboration Tools